PlaceOS/docs/tutorial/tutorial.md

 The end has to be meaningful, but also achievable for a complete beginner.

 The important thing is that having done the tutorial, the learner is in a position to make sense of the rest of the documentation.

+If you want high-level coverage of topic areas, see the [overview](../overview).

+If you're looking for docs to help you with a task, try a [how-to](../how-to/) guide.

+For low-level detailed technical docs, see the [reference](../reference/) material.